MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/AzureStack/AzureRM.AzureStackAdmin/v0.10.6/Remove-AzureRMOffer.md

 ## EXAMPLES

-### Example 1:
+### Example 1: Remove an offer
 ```
 Remove-AzureRMOffer -Name "ComputeOffer" -ResourceGroup "ComputeOfferGroup"
 ```

-This command removes the offer named "ComputeOffer" that is contained in the resource group "ComputeOfferGroup".
+This example removes the offer named "ComputeOffer" that is contained in the resource group "ComputeOfferGroup".

 ## PARAMETERS

 ### -InformationAction
-Not specified.
+Specifies how this cmdlet responds to an information event.

 ```yaml
 Type: ActionPreference